Permit for a family member of a self-employed person in Sweden

 - copies of the pages in your passport showing your personal details, the passport’s period of validity and whether you have residence permits for countries other than your home country.
 If your passport is about to expire, you should renew it as you cannot obtain a permit for longer than the validity of your passport

 - a copy of a marriage certificate or the equivalent (applies to married couples and registered partners)

-- a document showing that you have been living together in your home country (applies to cohabiting partners)
+- proof of national registration, a lease or proof of purchase for your residence, or another document showing that you have been living together in your home country (applies to cohabiting partners)

 - a short letter from the person in Sweden in which they confirm that you are going to live together in Sweden, if you are not applying for a permit at the same time.